zowe/docs-site/docs/user-guide/zowe-secure-setup.md

 ### SAF keyring

 You can choose to use a SAF keyring instead of keystore and truststore for storing certificates.
 It is more secure than PKCS12 files.
-And SAF keyring allows you to import existing or generate new ertificates with Top Secret, ACF2, and RACF.
+And SAF keyring allows you to import existing or generate new certificates with Top Secret, ACF2, and RACF.

 For details about SAF Keyring, see the documentation [here](../extend/extend-apiml/certificate-management-in-zowe-apiml.md).